pulumi/docs/reference/crosswalk-aws/elb.md

 [Elastic Container Service (ECS)](./ecs.html), [Lambda](./lambda.html), and [VPC](./vpc.html), to provide
 configurable network accessibility to the different kinds of compute you will run inside of AWS.

+## Creating a Load Balancer

-> Each kind of load balancer is represented by a class in the `awsx.elasticloadbalancingv2` module:
+Each kind of load balancer is represented by a class in the `awsx.elasticloadbalancingv2` module:

->
-> * `NetworkLoadBalancer` is used for NLBs
+* `NetworkLoadBalancer` is used for NLBs
-> * `ApplicationLoadBalancer` is used for ALBs.
+* `ApplicationLoadBalancer` is used for ALBs.
->

 > These types are similar and support many of the same scenarios.
-Examples below use ALBs and calls out any differences.

-## Creating a Load Balancer
+Most examples show using ALBs, however changing
+> to an NLB is usually as simple as swapping out this class.
+Any differences will be noted below.

-To create a new load balancer, allocate an instance of its class (`NetworkLoadBalancer` for an NLB, `ApplicationLoadBalancer` for an ALB).
-In addition to creating the load balancer itself, we must create a _listener_ to let traffic reach it:
+To create a new load balancer, allocate an instance of its class.
+In addition to creating the load balancer itself, we must also create a _listener_ to let traffic reach it:

 ```typescript
 import * as awsx from "@pulumi/awsx";